Research on MORE

 To augment these clinical findings, Dr. Garland conducted a series of randomized experiments which were published in the high impact journal Science Advances, showing that MORE reduced neurophysiological indices of drug cue-reactivity and enhanced natural reward responsiveness in the human brain (Garland et al., 2019).
 These findings provide strong support for the hypothesis that MORE can restructure reward responses underpinning addiction.
 Additional EEG experiments found that MORE reduces anhedonia by increasing sensitivity to natural rewards (Garland et al., 2021) and decreases opioid use by amplifying frontal midline theta oscillations during mindfulness meditation (Hudak et al., 2021).

 Finally, Dr. Garland completed a NIH R01-funded full-scale RCT of MORE as a treatment for opioid misuse among people with chronic pain, which was published in the top medical journal JAMA Internal Medicine (Garland et al., 2022).
 In this trial, 250 opioid misusing chronic pain patients (62% of whom had full-blown OUD) were treated with MORE or a supportive psychotherapy control condition in a primary care setting.
-Nine months after the end of treatment, the MORE group evidenced a 45% reduction in opioid misuse, more than doubling the effect of standard supportive psychotherapy, and 36% of patients were able to reduce their opioid use by half or greater.
+Nine months after the end of treatment, the MORE group evidenced a 45% reduction in opioid misuse, nearly tripling the effect (OR=2.94) of standard supportive psychotherapy, and 36% of patients were able to reduce their opioid use by half or greater.
 In addition, 50% of people treated with MORE achieved clinically significant reductions in pain.
 At the same time, the MORE group showed reduced depression, emotional distress, and PTSD, as well as opioid craving through the 9-month follow-up.
 Also, participants in MORE reported significant increases in positive emotions, meaning in life, and the sense of self-transcendence, coupled with enhanced autonomic responsiveness to natural rewards and improved self-regulation of opioid cue-reactivity.
 Finally, MORE increased frontal midline theta EEG activation which in turn mediated the effect of MORE on reducing opioid misuse, indicating that MORE reduces addictive behavior by strengthening cognitive control and restructuring reward processing in the brain.
 These latter mechanistic findings are forthcoming.

 Across these studies, 868 participants have been randomized to MORE or various control conditions including supportive group psychotherapy, CBT, exercise and nutrition counseling, medications for opioid use disorder (MOUD), and usual care.
 The past decade of research demonstrates that MORE is an evidence-based treatment for addiction and its comorbidities.